benbrown/node-crudapi/readme.md

 Edit public/model.js to represent the collections and fields your app requires.

-Methods can be added to the schema via:
+Collections can be defined using standard Mongoose schema definition, with the addition the ability to define add-on methods and plugin hooks:

 functions defined in _methods will be available in Node and in browser.